anomalylabs/datetime-field_type/documentation/general/output.md

 `format` - The desired output format.
 If none is provided the format from the field configuration will be used.

-The format method returns the date/time in the format specified.
+The format method returns the date/time in the provided optional format.

 ```
 // Twig usage